-- 6.100.
+6.131.
 Blakeney already has a rich variety of architectural styles and distinctiveness that helps to create a village feel.
 New development should consider carefully its form and character early in the design process.
-The appearance and location of high quality design, sensitive to and in keeping with its surroundings, should be considered to ensure that new homes are well integrated and form part of a cohesive and visually appealing local environment. - 6.101.
+The appearance and location of high quality design, sensitive to and in keeping with its surroundings, should be considered to ensure that new homes are well integrated and form part of a cohesive and visually appealing local environment.

+- 6.132.
 Local context is a key factor that should be taken into account when designing any scheme and Policies 6, 7, 8, 9 and 10 of the Blakeney Neighbourhood Plan seek to encourage the use of design principles and 'best practice' in the design process.
-Scale, density of development, height of development, massing, layout, use of materials and landscaping, as well as means of enclosure, all contribute to a sense of whether the proposal 'fits in' to its surroundings. - 6.102.
-To drive good design, developers will be encouraged to follow the principles of 'Building for Life'.
-This is an industry standard quality assessment for well-designed homes and neighbourhoods endorsed by Government. - 6.103.
-Now in its third edition, Building for Life is about guiding better planning of new development through urban design that is safe and provides everything that should be expected for a new community. - 6.104.
-Design criteria, using the 12-points and a question and answer checklist is used to measure the quality of new development.
-All 12 design criteria should be readily achievable and would enable a developer to be accredited with the Built for Life quality mark.
+Scale, density of development, height of development, massing, layout, use of materials and landscaping, as well as means of enclosure, all contribute to a sense of whether the proposal 'fits in' to its surroundings. - 6.133.
+To drive good design, developers will be encouraged to follow the principles of 'Building for a Healthy Life'.
+This is an industry standard quality - assessment for well-designed homes and neighbourhoods endorsed by Government. - 6.134.
+Building for a Healthy Life (BHL) is the latest edition of - and new name for -Building for Life 12 and is about guiding better planning of new development through urban design that is safe and provides everything that should be expected for a new community.